 “Wherever the art of medicine is loved, there is also a love of humanity.” – Hippocrates

 Latin for Agile, “Agilis” defines the everyday Executive pursuing extraordinary goals.
-We are privileged to share the heartwarming journey of an Extra(ordinary) Executive, Dr. Joseph Vayalumkal, BSc, MD, FRCPC, Paediatric Infectious Diseases' Specialist at the Alberta Children's Hospital in Calgary.
+We are privileged to share the heartwarming journey of an Extra(ordinary) Executive, Dr. Joseph Vayalumkal, BSc, MD, FRCPC, Paediatric Infectious Diseases' Specialist at the Alberta Children's Hospital in Calgary, Alberta.
 Dr. Vayalumkal, also a Clinical Associate Professor in the department of Paediatrics, takes us through his upbringing, his influences, his medical journey, and the core values which continue to reflect his decisions today.

 Born in Toronto, Ontario, Dr. Vayalumkal, is the eldest son of parents who immigrated to Canada from Kerala, India in the early 1970’s.
 Raised by a large, connected family, which was led by his parents, Dr. Vayalumkal moved to Hamilton, Ontario, as a very young child and enjoyed the “single child” attention from his parents, aunt, uncle and paternal grandparents for several years until his siblings were born.
 His paternal grandmother became a major influence in Dr. Vayalumkal’s life.
 Recalling her presence in his life as “inspirational”, Dr. Vayalumkal’s grandmother helped him gain perspective; and became an example of resilience, endurance and courage.
 “My grandmother was the ultimate matriarch.
 She was one of my superheroes.
 I am privileged to be brought up by strong, courageous and independent women – including my mother who stressed the importance of education and displayed a no-nonsense, practical approach to life’s problems.
 I am also heavily influenced by my kind, hardworking and devoted father.
 My father was a doctor in India and upon immigrating to Canada, faced challenges before his credentials and training were eventually recognized.
 He recently retired after a long career as a physician in Ontario; he was my primary physician role model”.